MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/Advanced-AD-DS-Management-Using-Active-Directory-Administrative-Center--Level-200-.md

 ![](media/Advanced-AD-DS-Management-Using-Active-Directory-Administrative-Center--Level-200-/ADDS_ADAC_TR_RestoreToSingle.gif)

 ##### Multiple Peer Objects
-You can restore multiple peer\-level objects, such as all the users in an OU.
+You can restore multiple peer-level objects, such as all the users in an OU.
 Hold down the CTRL key and click one or more deleted objects you want to restore.
 Click **Restore** from the Tasks pane.
 You can also select all displayed objects by holding down the CTRL and A keys, or a range of objects using SHIFT and clicking.

 ![](media/Advanced-AD-DS-Management-Using-Active-Directory-Administrative-Center--Level-200-/ADDS_ADAC_TR_RestorePeers.png)

 ##### Multiple Parent and Child Objects
-It is critical to understand the restoration process for a multi\-parent\-child restoration because the Active Directory Administrative Center cannot restore a nested tree of deleted objects with a single action.
+It is critical to understand the restoration process for a multi-parent-child restoration because the Active Directory Administrative Center cannot restore a nested tree of deleted objects with a single action.

-1. Restore the top\-most deleted object in a tree.
+1. Restore the top-most deleted object in a tree.

 2. Restore the immediate children of that parent object.